Odasoken/GestureAdjust/README.md

 # GestureAdjust
-Demo shows how to use Pan and pinchin gesture with constrainted size
+Demo shows how to use UIPanGestureRecognizer and UIPinchGestureRecognizer  with constrainted size
 ![image](https://github.com/abredo/GestureAdjust/blob/master/screenshot.gif)